 The Blast Generator actuator has a 4-inch diameter bore and a 36-inch stroke.
 The geometric envelope with piston extended is 130 inches by 20 inches by 24 inches.
 The actuator can reach a peak velocity of 34 m/s.
 An impact spring called a programmer is mounted at the face of the impacting mass to better control the characteristics of the applied impulse.
 The system is capable of producing impulses of 0.5 ms to 5 ms of duration and reaches a contact pressure of 5000 psi to emulate blast pressures.

-Baldwin Universal Testing Machine
+Baldwin Universal Testing Machine (retired 2022)

 This large-scale universal testing machine can apply tension / compression loads up to 5,400 kN (1.2 million lbs.), on specimens up to 6.5 meters (22 ft.) high, and 18.3 meters (60 ft.) long.
 This testing machine can be used to carry out a variety of tests on materials and assemblies such as wire ropes, concrete beams and steel trusses.